 Open Source CMS Usage

 Unlike proprietary CMS platforms like Adobe CQ and Microsoft Sharepoint which are restricted by their creators, open source CMS frameworks are made using code that’s available for anyone to use, copy, edit or distribute as they like.
 Open source has been ruling the sandbox for a while now, and the biggest players are WordPress, Joomla! and Drupal – used by some of the leading companies in the world including TechCrunch, Wired, and Sony Music.
 Because of its cost-effectiveness, we recommend open source systems for charity and non-profit organisations as well.
-Regardless of the data, always discuss your specifications with the web design and development agency before beginning your project.
+Regardless of the data, always discuss your specifications with the web design and web development agency before beginning your project.
 This will help them choose a content management system with the right capabilities for your business.